TykTechnologies/tyk-demo/developer-guide.md

 # Postman Scripts

-The Postman collections contain scripts for two purposes:

-1. Providing a library of Tyk API functions
-3. Performing testing of the response

-## 1. Tyk Postman Library
+## Tyk Postman Library

 The Tyk Postman Library provides functions for simplified access to the Tyk Gateway, Dashboard and Dashboard Admin APIs.

-The functions simplify access by wrapping the Postman HTTP request method (`pm.sendRequest`) and automatically setting the necessary host, method, path, headers and body.
-All that remains is to provide any parameter values, as well as a callback function (if needed) and Postman context:
+The library simplifies Tyk API access by wrapping the Postman HTTP request method (`pm.sendRequest`) and automatically setting the necessary host, method, path, headers and body.
+All the developer must do is provide the necessary parameter values, callback function (if needed) and Postman context:
-- The parameters could things such as an id of an object to retrieve, or some body data.
-Basically, the data specific to that request.
+- The parameters vary depending on the function e.g. the id of an object to retrieve, or the body data to create an object.
 - The callback function can be used to perform further operations once the request is completed.
 The function is passed straight to Postman's `pm.sendRequest` function.
 - The Postman context is needed, as it is not accessible by the script directly, so must be passed into the function at runtime.